What is programmatic TV and will you like it?

 Demographics such as age, gender, race, income level and general tastes are hard to trace with ratings—but they are much more transparent with programmatic TV.
 Television advertisers would love to learn what age groups watched The Mindy Show or Homeland, for example.
 If Homeland is primarily watched by 30- to 50-year-old males, for example, TV marketers would highlight certain products catered to them such as razor blades and hair-growth products.
 With programmatic TV advertising on streaming platforms, marketers have an opportunity to target the right audiences down to a granular level.

 The Disadvantages of Programmatic TV

-- Programmatic TV can be expensive.
-Programmatic TV is potentially more expensive than traditional TV advertising because it is more targeted.
-The detailed level of targeting requires more setup and analyzation—people need to physically plug in the specific targets by hand (because the placing of buys is pretty manual at this point).
+Programmatic TV can be expensive.
+Programmatic TV is often more expensive than traditional TV advertising because it is more targeted.
+The detailed level of targeting requires more setup and analysis—people need to physically plug in the specific targets by hand (because the placing of buys is pretty manual at this point).

-Advertising on TV has always been tricky.
-Programmatic TV definitely has its advantages, but until it is picked up by more prominent networks, becomes more affordable and uses data that is verifiably accurate, traditional TV ad buying might be the more reliable option.
+Programmatic TV in all its forms is new to the industry.
+Streaming especially remains an emerging marketplace.
+While streaming and CTV become more affordable and veritably accurate, traditional TV ad buying might be the more reliable option.
 Don’t worry, though.
 If you’re not all that impressed with how current TV ad space is bought, that’s okay.
-Call Marketing Architects today and well tell how we do it differently and why you’re going to like it.
+Check out how the artificial intelligence behind Marketing Architects’ media buying platform purchases TV differently and why you’re going to like it.